When do students repay?

 The interest rate is updated once a year in September using the RPI figure from March of that year.

-When students start repaying their student loan, the Welsh Government could cancel up to £1,500 from any Maintenance Loan balance.
+When students start repaying their student loan, the Welsh Government could cancel up to £1,500 from any full-time Maintenance Loan balance.

 For more information, visit our Repayment Quick Start Guide